slf4gwt/slf4gwt.github.io/configuration.md

 ## Important information

-slf4gwt is in beta state for now, the configuration and the behavior may change {: .label .label-yellow }
+attention: {: .label .label-yellow } slf4gwt is in beta state for now, the configuration and the behavior may change

 ## dependency managment